rokopi-byte/TFSagemakerDetection/README.md

 First step is to prepare your data, more details [here](https://github.com/tensorflow/models/blob/v1.13.0/research/object_detection/g3doc/using_your_own_dataset.md).

 ### Annotation
 You can use [labelImg](https://github.com/tzutalin/labelImg) to annotate your images.
 You will obtain a single xml annotation for each image in your dataset.
-Suppose now you a folder `img` with your images and a folder `annotations` with the annotations just generated.
+Suppose now you have a folder `img` with your images and a folder `annotations` with the annotations just generated.
-Using the script `create_csv.py` transform all the xml in a single csv file.
+Using the script `create_csv.py` transform all the xml files in a single csv file.

 ```bash
 python3 create_csv.py xml annotations data.csv